jtsage/jtsage-datebox/docs/doc/7-1-formats.md

-<?php
-require_once('inc/func.php');
-echo do_header("Multiple Format Submission", NULL, NULL, 'calbox');
-?>

-<h1>Multiple Date Formats</h1>
+---
+title: Multiple Formats
+pagenum: 22
+layout: doc
+---

+# Multiple Date Formats

-<p>This technique is particularly useful if you wish to show a locale oriented display to the user, but your backend has specific date format requirements.
-The output of the demo here is show in "text" inputs, but it could just as easily be "hidden" inputs.</p>
+This technique is particularly useful if you wish to show a locale oriented display to the user, but your backend has specific date format requirements.
+The output of the demo here is show in "text" inputs, but it could just as easily be "hidden" inputs.

 <div class="ui-field-contain">
 	<label for="date">User Date</label>